Recognized as one of Canada's Top Employers for Young People (2022):

-Here are some of the reasons why Surrey, City of was selected as one of Canada's Top Employers for Young People (2022):
+Here are some of the reasons why Surrey, City of was selected as one of Canada's Greenest Employers (2025):

 Highlights